Revenge of the Cybermen

 Revenge of the Cybermen is the fifth and final serial of the 12th season of the British science fiction television series Doctor Who, which was first broadcast in four weekly parts on BBC1 from 19 April to 10 May 1975.
-It was the first to feature the Cybermen since The Invasion (1968) and the last until Earthshock (1982).
+Written by Gerry Davis and directed by Michael E. Briant, the serial was the first to feature the Cybermen since The Invasion (1968) and the last until Earthshock (1982).

 The serial is set on Space Station Nerva, now called Nerva Beacon, and the "planet of gold" Voga, thousands of years before The Ark in Space.
 In the serial, the Cybermen plot to destroy Voga, as the gold there is lethal to them.

+Following the serial's release, it received mixed to negative reviews.
+The serial has been rereleased for DVD several times and has received a novelisation written by Terrance Dicks.

 Plot

 Following on from Genesis of the Daleks, the Fourth Doctor, Harry and Sarah use the Time Ring to return to Space Station Nerva.
 They arrive aboard the space station thousands of years before the events of The Ark in Space and The Sontaran Experiment.
 The TARDIS is not aboard Nerva, as it is travelling back in time towards them.
 The trio discover that the space station is full of dead bodies, apparently the result of a plague.

 The time travellers come into contact with the surviving Nerva crew, led by Commander Stevenson.
 The quarantined space station is now operating as an orbital beacon, warning ships away from a drifting, supposedly uninhabited planetoid named Voga, which is composed almost entirely of gold.
 Professor Kellman, a civilian planetary surveyor, has been using Nerva as a base for cataloguing Vogan geology, travelling there via a Transmat teleportation system.
 Secretly, he has entered into an alliance with the Cybermen to wipe out the station's crew using Cybermats, one of which attacks Sarah and poisons her, revealing the actual source of the "plague".
 The Doctor uses the Transmat to beam Sarah and Harry down and purge the poison from her body, but Kellman's sabotage leaves him unable to beam them back.
 Meanwhile, Sarah and Harry discover that Voga is in fact populated by a race called the Vogans, with the two being captured by a military leader named Vorus, who reveals that Kellman is in fact a double agent working to destroy the Cybermen once and for all, with Voga's gold reserves having been previously used to create weapons deadly to the Cybermen.